teivah/100-go-mistakes/docs/index.md

 * Where accesses occur in the code: in this case, lines 9 and 10.
 * When these goroutines were created: goroutine 7 was created in main().

-In addition, if a specific file contains tests that lead to data races, we can (temporarily! :wink:) exclude it from race detection using the `!race` build tag:
+In addition, if a specific file contains tests that lead to data races, we can exclude it :material-information-outline:{ title="temporarily! 😉" } from race detection using the `!race` build tag:

 ```go
 //go:build !race